Get Started with a Free Water Consultation

 What is Ideal pH in Water?

-The U.S. Environmental Protection Agency recommends a pH value between 6.5 and 9 for drinking water.
+The U.S. The Environmental Protection Agency recommends a pH value between 6.5 and 8.5 for drinking water.
 The Guidelines for Canadian Drinking Water Quality establish a slightly higher range of 7 to 10.5.
-Your ideal tap water pH value will depend on your location, preferences and needs.
+An ideal tap water pH level is in the middle of these ranges.

 pH Water Testing

-• Acidic water might cause a metallic, sour taste and blue-green household stains.
+- Acidic water can cause a metallic taste and blue-green stains from dissolved copper.

-• Alkaline water could make beverages bitter and might lead to scale buildup.
+- Alkaline water could make beverages bitter and may lead to scale buildup.

 Do you have water problems like these?